3/5

 Body Dysmorphic Disorder Quiz

-For each of the 15 questions, you need to choose the answer that most accurately describes your current state.
-Note that this test is provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist or doctor’s advice.
+Below are 15 questions.
+For each of them, you need to choose the answer that most accurately describes your current condition.
+Please note that this test is provided for educational purposes only, and its questions and results can in no way be construed as professional or medical advice.

 References